pydio/pydio-doc-howto/cells_service_supervisord.md

-You can use supervisor to run your pydio cells instance as a service, supervisor will provide for instance a way to auto restart your cells when you restart your server or when there is a failure and so on.
+You can use supervisor to run your Pydio Cells instance as a service.
+Among others, supervisor relaunches the service after a machine reboot or when there is a failure.

 ### Requirements